 According to the Virginia website:

 A Resident is an individual that lives in Virginia or maintains a permanent place of abode for 183 days or more.
-There are two types of Virginia residents actual and domicilary.
+There are two types of Virginia residents actual and domiciliary.
 See Virginia website for the definitions of the two types of residents and the various examples.

-If one spouse is a resident and the other is not, file separate returns.
+If one spouse is a resident and the other is not, file separate state returns.
 To do this within your account, you can file the federal return and wait for the return to be accepted.
 Then, change the filing status for the primary taxpayer and file a separate return for the first spouse.
 The second spouse will need to create a new account and file the separate state return in that account (if required to file).